The story of

 Teaching about the Cold War?
 Start with

-espionage case and demonstrate your pupils modular
+espionage cases, and demonstrate your pupils modular

 arithmetic by teaching them how to decipher a one-time